jakobjpeters/Typstry.jl/docs/src/index.md

 ## Features

 - Strings
-    - Convert Julia values to Typst using `show` with the `"text/typst"` MIME type
+    - Convert Julia values to Typst format using `show` with the `"text/typst"` MIME type
         - Specify Julia settings and Typst parameters in the `IOContext`
         - Implement `show_typst` for custom types
     - Create and manipulate `TypstString`s